amostajabi/amostajabi.github.io/_pages/cv.md

 {% include base_path %}

-You can also access my CV in pdf from here https://amostajabi.github.io/files/resume_nov2022.pdf
+You can also access my CV in pdf from [HERE](https://amostajabi.github.io/files/resume_nov2022.pdf)

 Education
 ======